CSK owner N. Srinivasan with MS Dhoni [Source: @kurkureter/x.com]

 Before CSKCL, it was India Cements running the show.
 But after some controversies, India Cements had to step back, and CSKCL stepped up.

 If you know CSK, you know N. Srinivasan.
-He’s the former boss of the BCCI and ICC and is also the Managing Director of India Cements.
+He’s the former President of the BCCI and ICC and is also the Managing Director of India Cements.
 In short, the CSK owner knows his way around cricket and business.
 Srinivasan has been a huge part of CSK’s success story as he has steered the team through some pretty tough times.

 Then there’s his daughter, Rupa Gurunath.
 She’s been involved in the franchise too, making sure the family stays connected to the team.
 Together, they’ve helped build CSK into the brand it is today.